Gambling Addiction

 Two voluntary, self-exclusion tools for online gambling sites.

-Given that many gamblers may be moving online, especially during COVID-19 times, MNAPG is offering individual subscriptions for an online self-exclusion tool called Gamban.
-This tool enables the gambler to block tens of thousands of online gambling sites on all devices.
+Gamban is a tool enables the gambler to block tens of thousands of online gambling sites on all devices.
 MNAPG has purchased one-year subscriptions that can block up to 15 devices in one household.
+If you are interested, please email sstucker@mnapg.org and a link will be provided to set up the account.

 BetBlocker helps you, or those you care about, ensure that they can manage their access to gambling in a safe and appropriate manner.
 Whether that means restricting altogether, or limiting during periods of vulnerability, BetBlocker can help.
 Visit www.betblocker.org to download this free app.